Cynic1254/Block-B-blog/page/index.markdown

 ```
 The above code showcases a simple Physics component that could be made using a Data Oriented Design (DOD) approach. simple enough right?

 Now imagine the user creates an entity and adds the Physics component to it.
 The user runs the program and... the entity flies in the wrong direction.
-To fix this the user has to edit their code and recompile the program which takes time.
-Instead it would be cool if the user is able to inspect the entity and edit the values of the Physics component during runtime.
+To fix this the user must edit their code and recompile the program which takes time.
+Instead, it would be cool if the user is able to inspect the entity and edit the values of the Physics component during runtime.

-Of course you already thought of this since you're such an amazing programmer and already implemented an inspector class.
+Of course, you already thought of this since you're such an amazing programmer and already implemented an inspector class.
 One problem though, for the inspector to know what it should display it has to know about the class.
-Not a big problem right? you can just create a template that the user can specialize to describe how the inspector should display the class.
-Of course the component also needs to be registered so lets add a function which the user has to call during startup to tell the engine about the component.
+Not a big problem, right? you can just create a template that the user can specialize to describe how the inspector should display the class.
+Of course, the component also needs to be registered so let’s add a function which the user must call during startup to tell the engine about the component.
 ```cpp
 struct Physics
 {